Changing the connection between the hemispheres affects speech perception

-Category: Environment Hits: 0When we listen to speech sounds, our brain needs to combine information from both hemispheres.
+Category: Environment Hits: 1When we listen to speech sounds, our brain needs to combine information from both hemispheres.
 How does the brain integrate acoustic information from remote areas?
 In a neuroimaging study, a team of researchers applied electrical stimulation to participants' brains during a listening task.
 The stimulation affected the connection between the two hemispheres, which in turn changed participants' listening behavior.

 Read more https://www.sciencedaily.com/releases/2021/02/210212094123.htm